-Proposals for development in a Local Green Space will be resisted, unless they meet the requirements set out in paragraph 103 of the National Planning Policy Framework.
+Proposals for development in a Local Green Space will be resisted, unless they meet the requirements set out in paragraph 107 of the National Planning Policy Framework 2024, or any equivalent update in any future NPPF update.

-4.61 This policy designates those open spaces within and adjoining the built-up area as Local Green Spaces to give them the equivalent protection to paragraph 100 of the NPPF 2019 in order to prevent harmful development.

-4.62 The evidence base includes a study which describes each space in detail and sets out how they can be justified in accordance with the criteria established by the National Planning Policy Guidance (para 100).
+- 4.61 This policy designates those open spaces within and adjoining the built-up area as Local Green Spaces to give them the equivalent protection to paragraph 100 of the NPPF 2019 in order to prevent harmful development. - 4.62 The evidence base includes a study which describes each space in detail and sets out how they can be justified in accordance with the criteria established by the National Planning Policy Guidance (para 100).
 There are many other open spaces in the parish that have an amenity or visual benefit for the local community.
 These spaces do not qualify as Local Green Spaces but are already offered protection by other development plan policies.